Gbandi people: Religious Beliefs

 The Gbandi believe in a polytheistic structure of religion, that permeates into every aspect of everyday life.
 Ancestoral spirits are held in the highest regard and the Gbandi believe in reincarnation.
 Bringing any amount of disgrace, through malicious behavior or committing falsehoods, to ancestors is incredibly serious and most follow rules out of respect for their ancestors rather than a duty to follow the law.

 The Gbandi view death as happening for one of three reasons: either the ancestors called them, the person was killed by a witch, or was killed by "the witch within himself".

 Language

-Gbandi is a Southwestern Mande language.
-This language comes from the Mandingo language, which belongs to the Niger-Congo language family.
+Gbandi is a Southwestern Mande language, which belongs to the Niger-Congo language family.
 There are six dialects of the language: Tahamba, Wawana, Wulukoha, Hasala, Lukasa, and Hembeh.
 The language of Gbandi is not found in any other regions of Liberia.

 There is a 96% similarity between the six dialects, 83% are the most similar to the Mende dialect.
 The Tahamba dialect is used mainly for literature.
 There are believed to be about 160,000 native speakers of the language and is written in the Latin style.

 Gbandi means a "reckoning force" or "hot".
 It is pronounced "Gbaa--ndi", stressing the sound of the "Gba".